MoisesAcedo/carabanas-js/README.md

 # carabanas-js
-html form with js validations for camper booking
+html based on bootstrap form with js validations for camper booking